brospars/scikit-learn-mooc/_sources/index.md

 <div class="container">
   <div class="row">
     <div class="col-xl">
-      A new session of the
+      The latest version of the MOOC
       <a href="https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn">
+        here
-        "Machine learning in Python with scikit-learn MOOC"
+      "Machine learning in Python with scikit-learn"
       </a>,
+      is available for self-paced learning and is continuously updated to run with the latest version of scikit-learn.
-      is available starting on Feb.
-15, 2022 and will last for 3 months.
-Enroll for the full MOOC experience (quizz solutions, executable notebooks, discussion forum, etc ...) !
+      Enroll for the full MOOC experience (quiz solutions, executable notebooks, discussion forum, etc ...) !
       </br>
       The MOOC is free and the platform does not use the student data for any other purpose